yortus/asyncawait/README.md

 A suspendable function's definition may return with or without a value, or it may throw.
 Returning without a value is equivalent to returning `undefined`.
 The return value of the definition function becomes the result of the suspendable function (see [Obtaining Results from Suspendable Functions](#obtaining-results-from-suspendable-functions)).

 ### Handling Errors and Exceptions
 A suspendable function's definition may throw exceptions directly or indirectly.
-If any of the `await` calls in `defn` asynchronously produces an error result, that error will be raised as an exception inside `defn`, and will include a useable stack trace.
+If any of the `await` calls in `defn` asynchronously produces an error result, that error will be raised as an exception inside `defn`.

 Within the definition of a suspendable function, exceptions may be handled using ordinary `try/catch` blocks.
 Any unhandled exception thrown from within `defn` will become the error result of `suspendable`.